Models like clay, tools like plastic, finishes like wax.™

 - Perfect for creating fabric capes and thin realistic wings

-Tool Cx5s with unheated metal and wood tools at room temperature
+Tool Cx5s with unheated metal tools at room temperature

 Small amounts of Cx5s can be heated by hand